Implement Gaussian screening of electrostatics

 [ atom_properties ]

 1 1 10 12

 In this way the format is ready for free energy calculations with changing z_i as well.

 Since these lists would be generated normally this is not a big problem.

 In order to get this into the tpr file we need to add this to the t_atoms structure, but for mdrun we need it in the mdatoms structure as well as the nbnxn_atomdata_t.
 That would mean minimal change to interfaces.
 However, a new tpr format would be needed.

-#4 Updated by David van der Spoel over 1 year ago
+#4 Updated by David van der Spoel almost 2 years ago

 In order to make some progress we can start by patching topology reading and introduce a new section in top files that could look like this: